 What is the Age Friendly Programme?

-Dublin was the first capital city in the world to adopt a city-wide approach to becoming age-friendly.
+Dublin is the first capital city in the world to have adopted a city wide approach to becoming age friendly.

 Dublin Age Friendly City Strategy 2014-19

 Dublin City’s Age Friendly Strategy 2014-2019 is a five-year plan to improve the quality of lives of people over the age of 55.
 The strategy was launched on 10th September 2014.

 Download the full “Dublin City Age Friendly Strategy” in pdf format below.

 City Wide Alliance